 Know your rights

 Download PDF

-This page provides information about the key rights you have in some common debt situations, such as credit law, debt collection, utility bills and payday loans.
-As you browse through the pages on this website, you’ll see ‘know your rights’ sections at the bottom of some pages, that tell you more about your rights in specific debt situations.
+As you browse through the pages on this website, you will see ‘Know Your Rights’ sections at the bottom of some pages.
+These tell you more about your rights in specific debt situations.

+Know your rights